 It is of interest to identify the dynamic behavior and acoustic signature of coated microbubbles during insonation in the vicinity of nearby boundaries.
-Experimental studies identify asymmetric pulsations of microbubbles adherent to tissue [1,2], accompanied by a decrease in their acoustic signal [1].
+Experimental studies identify asymmetric pulsations of microbubbles adherent to tissue, accompanied by a decrease in their acoustic signal.
 We present a numerical investigation of the nonlinear interaction between a microbubble that is coated by a polymeric or phospholipid shell and a nearby rigid boundary.
 The response to a step or sinusoidal change in the far field pressure is investigated.
-Owing to the dominant shell viscosity, to a first approximation, we ignore viscous and acoustic damping, while accounting for nonlinearity in the elastic behaviour of the shell.
-The boundary element method is employed for the solution of the velocity potential in the surrounding fluid, coupled with the appropriate dynamic and kinematic conditions at the microbubble/liquid and boundary/liquid interfaces taken to be axisymmetric [3].
-Benchmark simulations are first conducted in order to recover the dynamic behavior of free bubbles in the vicinity of a rigid boundary [4].
+Owing to the dominant shell viscosity, to a first approximation, we ignore viscous and acoustic damping, while accounting for nonlinearity in the elastic behavior of the shell.
+The boundary element method is employed for the solution of the velocity potential in the surrounding fluid, coupled with the appropriate dynamic and kinematic conditions at the microbubble/liquid and boundary/liquid interfaces taken to be axisymmetric.
+Benchmark simulations are first conducted in order to recover the dynamic behavior of free bubbles in the vicinity of a rigid boundary.
 The simulations capture the basic aspect of this flow arrangement, namely jet formation directed towards the boundary (fig. 1a).
 Simulations of the acoustic response of a coated microbubble whose shell behaves as a neo-Hookean solid with significant dilatational viscosity, in the vicinity of a rigid boundary, reveal the stabilizing effect of the viscoelastic coating with respect to volume pulsation when a step change disturbance is applied (fig. 1b).
 However the fluid in its aft region retains its accelerating motion and, for large enough initial disturbance, it penetrates the bubble without forming a jet (fig 1b).
 Rather, it causes rapid shell bending in the aft region where break-up occurs as a result of stress concentration.
 When a sinusoidal pressure change is applied the microbubble is attracted to the boundary and performs volume pulsations at the forcing frequency.
 For moderate amplitudes shape deformation occurs as a result of resonance that is more pronounced along the direction of translation (fig. 1c).
-When the amplitude further increases shape deformation and break-up occurs in a fashion similar to the case with step change illustrated in fig 1b, where the balance between inertia and bending dominates (fig. 1d) generating a region of very small radius of curvature.
+When the amplitude further increases shape deformation and break-up occurs in a fashion similar to the case with step change illustrated in fig 1b, where also break-up occurs as a result of stress concentration (fig. 1d).

 Figure 1: (a) Shape sequence of a free bubble and (b) a coated microbubble approaching a rigid wall, subject to a step pressure change.
-Shape sequence of a coated microbubble approaching a rigid wall, subject to a sinusoidal pressure change for (c) a relatively small (ε =2) and (d) a large amplitude (ε =3) of the acoustic disturbance; simulation parameters are set to: R0=3.6 μm, G_s=80-106, μ_s=20 Pa's, k_B=3-10-14 N'm, b=0 (Mooney-Rivlin shell), v0=1 MHz, v_f=1.7 MHz, γ =1.07, Pst=101325 Pa, δ =1 nm.
+Shape sequence of a coated microbubble approaching a rigid wall, subject to a sinusoidal pressure change for (c) a relatively small (ε =2) and (d) a large amplitude (ε =3) of the acoustic disturbance; simulation parameters are set to: R_0 =3.6 μ m, G_s =80·106, μ_s =20 Pa's, k_B =3·10-14 N'm, b=0 (Mooney-Rivlin shell), v_0 =1 MHz, v_f =1.7 MHz, γ =1.07, Pst=101325 Pa, δ =1 nm.